owen-hayes/get-illinois-events/README.md

 UIUC's Facility Scheduling and Logistics team regularly posts updates to a [Daily Event Summary Tableau dashboard](https://operations.web.illinois.edu/events/).
 The code in [lambda_function.py](lambda_function.py) gets event data for recent and upcoming events (see [Data limitations](#data-limitations)), processes the data, and inserts the events into a MongoDB database.

+This function is regularly run to update the events shown in the calendar view in [Rooms@Illinois](https://rooms-at-illinois.owenhay.es).

 ## Data limitations

 The [Daily Event Summary](https://operations.web.illinois.edu/events/) only contains events for today as well as events that occurred in the past 13 days or will occur within the next 14 days.